ubc-cirrus-lab/caribou/docs/design.md

 - Performance Collector timestamp (N):
   - Timestamp of when the Performance Collector was last run for this data center region.

-The `at_provider_table` is responsible for managing information regarding provider-level information.
+The `provider_table` is responsible for managing information regarding provider-level information.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>`
 - Value (S):